 Rado Tyres Limited (RTL), having its two-three-wheeler tyres manufacturing facility at Kothamangalam, Kerala supplies its entire production of automotive tyres (two-three-wheeler) to the Company.
 During the year under review, RTL registered a revenue of ₹ 31 lacs as compared to a revenue of ₹ 898 lacs in FY 2016-17, registering a de-growth of 96.55%, largely due to cessation of production at the factory.
 The net loss for the year under review has gone up to ₹ 870 lacs from ₹ 124 lacs in the previous year, mainly due to stoppage of production and payment of VRS to all its employees.
-Consequent to the stoppage of production on March 20, 2017, the production tickets for FY 2017-18 have been Nil and only the prevailing inventory was dispatched from Rado factory.
+Consequent to the stoppage of production on March 20, 2017, the prevailing inventory was dispatched from Rado factory.